Botswana Projects

 Skills and Qualifications:

-First Couple of Days : On your first 2 days of volunteering, you explore Johannesburg and Soweto and will be escorted to your placement by a local coordinator.
-They will introduce you to placement staff and help orientate you in the project.
+On Monday morning, after breakfast, you’ll start your journey to the Botswana project site.
+You will be introduced to placement staff and help orientate you in the project.
 You will receive a run down on the tasks that you will be required to help with, your initial schedule, and any housekeeping and safety advice you may need to know.

-Weekdays Schedule: Volunteers engage in activities from Monday to Friday, starting their day at 07:30 am and concluding at 4:30 pm.
+Weekdays Schedule: Volunteers engage in activities from Monday to Friday.

 Early Morning Activities: Kickstart the day with various tasks related to the reserve's operations and conservation efforts.